mrexclamationmark/GNU-Linux-Scripts/Networking/README.md

 **qdisc.sh**

-A script to set up the QDISC of your choice, fq_pie is used by default in conjunction with the sysctl local.conf file found in the GNU-Linux-Configuration page.
+A script to set up the QDISC of your choice, fq_pie is used by default together with the sysctl local.conf file found in the GNU-Linux-Configuration page.

 Change the string NETDEVICE to your interface name (use ifconfig to find out)